xericf/Phys2D/README.md

 **Phase 4: Task 3**

-Overall, I think that I am fairly satisfied with the design of this physics engine because each of the assosciations and aggregations were very logical, and it feels like most of the relationship of the classes seemed very necessary to be structured like that.
-For example: It makes sense that Colliders and RigidBodies should be different from eachother, and there must be different types of colliders to satisfy each subtype of RigidBody for correct collision detection.
+Overall, I think that I am fairly satisfied with the design of this physics engine because each of the assosciations and aggregations were very logical, and it feels like most of the relationships between the classes were necessary to be structured like that.
+For example: It makes sense that Colliders and RigidBodies should be different from each other, and there must be different types of colliders to satisfy each subtype of RigidBody for correct collision detection.
+This is because a collider is merely an object that detects collisions that could exist by itself, and RigidBody objects don't necessarily need them to exist in the world -- they just wouldn't collide with other objects.
+In the future, the benefit to this division is that you may want to create effects with objects that could "noclip".

 Also, I generally like to keep the amount of associations between different classes minimal, and allow for classes to see only what they need to know.